CMOR functions#

 - Returns:

-Return the VariableInfo object for the requested variable if found, returns None if not
+VariableInfo object for the requested variable if found,

 - class esmvalcore.cmor.table.CMIP6Info(cmor_tables_path, default=None, alt_names=None, strict=True, default_table_prefix='')[source]#